 The Algol minimum of December 1-2, 2016

-The brightest stars in the Perseus constellation are Mirfak (Per) and Algol (Per).
+The brightest stars in the Perseus constellation are Mirfak (a Per) and Algol (b Per).
 Every 2.9 days the brightness of Algol dips from magnitude 2.0 to magnitude 3.2.
 This transition phase takes about eight to ten hours.
-Within one or two hours around the minimum, Algol appears as faint as Per, which can easily be observed by eye.
+Within one or two hours around the minimum, Algol appears as faint as r Per, which can easily be observed by eye.
 These minima are often shown to visitors of astronomy clubs.

 Planning